-In the syndicate loan market there is no third party that can enforce the level of monitoring effort and hence the monitoring effort that the principal arranger will exert is not part of the contract and is subject to well-known informational asymmetry problems (Ivashina, 2009).
-This represents a possible source of moral hazard and the potential participant must form rational expectations about the monitoring effort of the lead arranger based on the available information available.
+In the syndicated loan market, there is no third party that can enforce the level of monitoring effort and hence the unobservability of lead's monitoring effort creates potentially severe asymmetric information problems that must be considered in optimal syndicate design (Ivashina, 2009).
+This represents a possible source of moral hazard and the potential participant must form rational expectations about the monitoring effort of the lead arranger based on the available information.